-Even if COVID miraculously disappeared tomorrow, I would still advise any B2B startup to plan a webinar in the coming quarter.
-Since March 2020, I’ve attended, hosted, or organized around 30 webinars, and I don’t plan on stopping anytime soon.
-As excited as I am about seeing folks in three dimensions, webinars are still one of the highest-ROI marketing channels a B2B startup can employ.
+Since March 2020, I’ve attended, hosted, or organized around 50 webinars, and I don’t plan on stopping anytime soon.
+As excited as I always am to see folks in three dimensions, webinars are still one of the highest-ROI marketing channels a B2B startup can employ.

-In this post, I’ll tell you why webinars are one pandemic marketing trend that is here to stay — and how a simple webinar playbook can help early-stage startups make a splash.
+In this post, I’ll tell you why webinars are one pandemic marketing trend that’s proven it is here to stay — and how a simple webinar playbook can help early-stage startups make a splash.

 Why webinars still win